elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 ### transaction_log

 The Microsoft SQL Server `transaction_log` dataset provides metrics from the log space usage and log stats tables of the system databases.
-All `transaction_log` metrics will be available in `sqlserver.metrics` field group.
+All `transaction_log` metrics will be available in the `sqlserver.metrics` field group.

 An example event for `transaction_log` looks as following: